MaxCoffre/Projet-Biomedic/README.md

 The risks factors are : diabetes, hypertension, previous hospitalisation and infection frequency.

-We calculate a resistance ratio for each bacterium and we use ttests to evaluate the significance of the impact of risks factors.
+We calculate a resistance ratio for each bacterium and we use a logistical regression to evaluate the significance of the impact of diabetes and hypertension.

 Some other data were added, like climate data in USA (those are real).